 The Bulletproof site has a short paper with references outlining the benefits of charcoal.
 But the references are old – up to forty years – and are marginally applicable.
-There is nothing wrong with forty year-old research as long as it applies and has been vetted with newer or more robust research.
+There is nothing wrong with forty-year-old research as long as it applies and has been vetted with newer or more robust research.
 But there is very little research regarding ingestion of charcoal as most people never imagined that pill hucksters would sell the stuff as a health supplement.
-Charcoal is used to lessen the effects of poisoning and ingesting radioactive materials.
-In those cases it is taken as a liquid at a rate of five times charcoal to the volume of poison ingested.
+Charcoal is used to lessen the effects of poisoning and of ingesting radioactive materials.
+In those cases, it is taken as a liquid at a rate of five times charcoal to the volume of poison ingested.
 Common dosages on the pseudo-science nutrition pages are right around 25-100 grams for adults.
 Keep in mind that a 100 grams equals about a quarter pound of charcoal.
-That is an amazing – amazingly bad judgment – three to four charcoal briquettes.
+That is an amazing – amazingly bad in my judgment – equal to about three to four charcoal briquettes.
 I see, too, that several sites list dosages for children.
 Dave Aspery, on his sales page for charcoal provides this nugget:

 When my young kids (4 and 6 years old) suddenly drop into uncharacteristic fits of whining or tantrums, especially after snacks at a friend’s house, activated charcoal brings them back to normal within about 10 minutes.
 It is amazing to watch.

-This frankly bothers me on several levels.
+This bothers me on several levels.
 Asprey claims that he’s neither a scientist nor a nutritionist but just a guy trying things out and reporting on what works for him.
 He certainly makes a strong argument for the former here.
-As for his kids behavior?
-If true then my guess is that doping them with chemicals when they act like children scares the crap out of them so they shape up.
+As for his kid’s behavior?
+If true, then my guess is that doping them with chemicals when they act like children scares the crap out of them so they shape up.